How to add / invite developers, account and application approvals, contacting developers, etc.

 10.3.
 Step 3: Contact the developer

 How you contact the developer of the application will depend on your workflow and policy.
-On the same page, you can click on the account name under the submenu, which will take you to the account view where you can identify the key administrator of the account that owns the application.
+On the same page, you can click on the account name, which will take you to the account view where you can identify the key administrator of the account that owns the application.
 You can contact them either by email or by clicking on the send message button as shown, which will generate a dashboard message for the user.

 Chapter 11.
 Multitenancy